howowi/supremo-rental-quickstart/README.md

 #### OKE Setup

 1. Create ephemeral network definition on Cloud Shell to acccess the private OKE cluster.
+Alternatively, use OCI Bastion.

 2. Create a namespace for supremo app
 ```